When you are applying for the MPharm degree, please apply to the Medway School of Pharmacy, UCAS institution code name MEDSP, institution code M62.

 You can also get involved with the British Pharmaceutical Student Association (BPSA) which holds local branch meetings at Medway.
 They also organise conferences and seminars which you can attend to keep up-to-date with key issues in the field and to meet leading practitioners and researchers.

-Pharmacology and Pharmacy at Kent scored 94 out of 100 in The Complete University Guide 2020.
+Pharmacology and Pharmacy at Kent was ranked 1st for research intensity and scored 93% overall in The Complete University Guide 2021.

-For graduate prospects, Pharmacology and Pharmacy at Kent scored 100% in The Times Good University Guide 2020 and 96% in The Guardian University Guide 2020.
+For graduate prospects, Pharmacology and Pharmacy at Kent scored 100% in The Times Good University Guide 2020 and 96% in The Guardian University Guide 2020 and The Complete University Guide 2021.

 Of Pharmacy and Pharmacology graduates who responded to the most recent national survey of graduate destinations, 100% were in professional work or further study within six months (DLHE, 2017).